vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/discounts.rst

 Create a pricelist
 ------------------

-By default, Odoo has a *Public Pricelist* configured.
+By default, Leansoft has a *Public Pricelist* configured.
 To create more, go to :menuselection:`Điểm bán hàng --> Products --> Pricelists`.
 Then click on create.